Running a business is tough and managing inventory makes it even tougher.

-8. After dozens of back and forth emails and several hours on the phone, all my accounts were ready to go, and I started testing each software’s capabilities using the following criteria:
+8. After dozens of back and forth emails and several hours on the phone, all my accounts were ready to go, and I started testing each inventory management software system using the following criteria:

 9. During the tests I performed, I wasn’t satisfied with four of the inventory systems, so I discarded them from the list.
 That left the 11 you saw above.

-10. Once that was done, I rated each software, taking into account their features, user interface, ease of use, support, price, and other customer reviews.
+10. Once that was done, I rated each inventory management software based on features, user interface, ease of use, support, price, and other customer reviews.